guillemontecinos/maquinitas/README.md

 ## About

-maquinitas is a software library for controlling hardware instruments via MIDI.
+maquinitas is a free/libre open-source software library for controlling hardware MIDI instruments.

 maquinitas is a project by [Aarón Montoya-Moraga](http://montoyamoraga.io/).